Qingchao-Xu/FutuTP/README.md

-# FBP: Future-based Trajectory Prediction for Autonomous Driving
+# FutuTP: Future-based Trajectory Prediction for Autonomous Driving
 ## Introduction
 This is the project page of the paper